 First, turn on the monitor or your television set, and let it warm up for a few seconds.
 Then switch on the console.
-(The on/off switch is to the right of the keyboard.)
+(The on/off switch is on the lower right front of the console.)

-The computer's Master Title Screen.
+Here's what you'll see: The computer's Master Title Screen.

 At this point you may need to adjust the picture for clarity.
-If you are not able to obtain a proper picture, see "In Case of Difficulty" in the Operating Guide for the TI Color Monitor or for the Video Modulator.
+If you are not able to obtain a proper picture, see "In Case of Difficulty" in the Operating Guide for the TI Color Monitor or for the TI-900 Video Modulator.

 Next, press any key on the keyboard.
-You'll then see a "master selection list" that lets you choose the function you'd like to use.
+You'll then see a 'master selection list' that lets you choose the function you'd like to use.

 If you press the 1 key, you select TI BASIC - and are set to start programming the computer yourself.
-(If you want to learn about programming from the "ground up," the Beginner's BASIC book (sold separately) will show you the way.
+(If you want to learn about programming from the "ground up," the Beginner's BASIC book will show you the way.
 If you're already an experienced programmer, a section of the User's Reference Guide gives you a detailed description of TI BASIC.)

-If you have a Solid State Cartridge plugged into the slot on the console, the name of the program also appears on the master selection list.
-Press the 2 key to select the cartridge program.
+If you have a Solid State SoftwareTM Command Module plugged into the slot on the console, the name of the program also appears on the master selection list.
+Press the 2 key to select the module program.